So you think you have household recycling covered?

 Do you have a cat or a dog?
 Then you already know that their poop and litter can really add ballast to the weekly trash bag.
 Chances are good that this, ahem, organic material is a no-no even for composters.

 You may think that pet waste doesn’t amount to much in the bigger diversion picture.
 Not so.
-A recent audit found that pet waste makes up 3.8 % of the garbage from residential collections in San Francisco.
+A recent audit found that pet waste makes up 3.8 percent of the garbage from residential collections in San Francisco.
 In 2006, the City of Toronto found that dog waste is the largest litter stream by weight in its public parks.

-The average dog generates more than five pounds of waste per week or 275 lb. a year.
+The average dog generates more than five pounds of waste per week or 275 pounds a year.
 That might be more than you weigh.
 And don’t even get me started on cats (included in the poo tally chart to the right).

 So what can you do besides bag the poo and bundle it off into suspended animation?
 Don’t health and environmental authorities all agree that pet waste should be trashed, never composted?
 Actually, they’re all over the map when it comes to pet waste disposal.